 In early 2014, the clinic moved to its new location at 2202 S. Park St., where it operates out of the Joyce and Marshall Erdman Clinic, a space generously donated by Access Community Health Centers.

-The Southside MEDiC Clinic is currently the only clinic that sees walk-in patients .
-Most of the patients seen at Southside are adults without medical insurance who come from a wide geographic area.
-Many are undocumented immigrants with limited options for health care.
+The Southside MEDiC Clinic is currently the only clinic that sees walk-in patients.
+Most of the patients seen at Southside are undocumented immigrants with limited options for health care.

 An increasing percentage of the patients seen at the clinic speak only Spanish, although patients come from a variety of backgrounds.

-MEDiC operates two specialty clinics at its Southside location.
-Once each month, UW Dermatology faculty provide specialized dermatologic services, and Physical Therapy student volunteers provide PT services at the Southside Clinic.
+MEDiC operates three specialty clinics at its Southside location.
+Once each month, UW dermatology faculty provide specialized dermatologic services.
+On the second and fourth Saturdays of each month, Physical Therapy student volunteers, together with supervising physical therapists, provide PT services at the Southside Clinic.
+Lastly, the third Saturday of each month, MEDiC holds the Bridges to Care Clinic that specializes in managing patients with high blood pressure.

 Reach Out and Read is a national program that supports children's language and literacy development.